 A constructive possession charge can be challenged by questioning the stop and search, as with an actual possession charge.
 It can also be challenged on the grounds that the evidence is insufficient to establish all the elements of constructive possession beyond a reasonable doubt.

-Consult an Orlando Drug Crimes Attorney
+Consult an Orlando Drug Crimes Lawyer

 Because of the potential seriousness of drug charges and their consequences, if you are facing such charges you should seek help from a skilled Florida drug crimes lawyer.
-The experienced drug crimes attorneys of The Baez Law Firm go the extra mile for our clients in Orlando, Miami, Tampa, and throughout the state.
+The experienced drug crimes lawyers of The Baez Law Firm go the extra mile for our clients in Orlando, Miami, Tampa, and throughout the state.
 Even if your case seems hopeless, we will review all the facts and circumstances to present a thorough defense.
 Contact us for a consultation today.